Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 # Session 1 (Incomplete)

 ## Topics covered

-*What topics were covered in this session*
+22/09/2025

-Just an overview of the history of computer science and how to use github (the basics)
+* Just an overview of the history of computer science

 ## Personal Notes and research following this session

-*Which class sessions and personal research refers to technology in this proposal.
-Link to examples.*
+* Not much for me to summarise and research as most of this was things I knew already, however I will come back to update this at a later date

 ## Exercises and results

-*What exercises did you complete.
-What results.
-Screen shots and notes*
+* N/A

 ## Summary of learning

-*What did you learn through these exercises*

-How to use GitHub

-how to use more github
+* Ada lovelace is the first programmer